 Had I not started a detailed plan, I would not have finished the project.
 The same is true had I been electrocuted, but that is another story.

 Whether it’s for losing weight or growing your net worth, you too can benefit from creating a plan.
-Writing a detailed plan is way better than merely making a new year’s resolution.
-And there’s no better time to do it than the start of the year.
+Writing a detailed plan is way better than merely making a New Year’s resolution.
+And there’s no better time to do it than at the start of the year.

 When it comes to goals, make sure it’s S.M.A.R.T.— I named this blog “Millionaire Before 50” because it’s Specific, Measurable, Achievable, Realistic, and Time-based.
 Becoming a millionaire by age 50 is a realistic and achievable goal for most people.